jonnonz1/nz-statute-book/acts/public/1980/family-court-act-1980.md

-# Family Courts Act 1980
+# Family Court Act 1980
-_Consolidation as at 2014-03-31_
+_Consolidation as at 2017-03-01_

-> An Act to establish Family Courts as divisions of District Courts, and to provide for the constitution, jurisdiction, powers, and procedures of Family Courts
+> Title

-### 1 Short Title and commencement
+### 1 Title and commencement
-(1) This Act may be cited as the Family Courts Act 1980.
+(1) This Act is the Family Court Act 1980.
 (2) Except as provided in subsection (3), this Act shall come into force on 1 October 1981.
 (3) Section 6 shall come into force on the date on which this Act receives the Governor-General's assent.

+### 1A Purpose
+The purpose of this Act is to—
+  (a) establish a Family Court as a division of the District Court; and (b) provide for the constitution, jurisdiction, powers, and procedures of the Family Court.

 ### 2 Interpretation
 In this Act, unless the context otherwise requires,—
-  - **District Courts Rules** means the rules made under section 122 of the District Courts Act 1947
+  - **District Court Rules** means the rules made under section 228 of the District Court Act 2016
   - **Family Court Judge** includes the Principal Family Court Judge
-  - **Family Courts Rules** means the rules made under section 16A.
+  - **Family Court Rules** means the rules made under section 16A.

 ### 3 Act to bind the Crown
 This Act shall bind the Crown.

-### 4 Establishment of Family Courts
+### 4 Establishment of Family Court
-Every District Court shall have a division, to be known as the Family Court.
+The District Court has a division known as the Family Court.

 ### 5 Appointment of Family Court Judges
-(1) The Governor-General shall from time to time, by warrant under his hand, appoint sufficient Family Court Judges to exercise the jurisdiction of Family Courts.
+(1) The Governor-General shall from time to time, by warrant under his hand, appoint sufficient Family Court Judges to exercise the jurisdiction of the Family Court.
 (2) A person shall not be appointed to be a Family Court Judge unless— (a) he is, or is eligible to be, a District Court Judge; and (b) he is, by reason of his training, experience, and personality, a suitable person to deal with matters of family law.